skip to content

 The offshore wind project for the Big Apple

-As one of the first offshore wind farms being developed in New York, and also in the US, Empire Wind, located south of Long Island will produce 2.1 GW of renewable energy and power more than 1 million New York homes.
+As one of the first offshore wind farms being developed in New York, and also in the US, Empire Wind, located south of Long Island will produce 810 MW of renewable energy and power more than 500,000 New York homes.
 By comparison, the world’s largest existing wind farm produces 1.3 GW.
-With Equinor and bp as 50-50 partners, the scale of the project is matched by the level of ambition for its social and economic impact.

-The project plan includes upgrading the South Brooklyn Marine Terminal (SBMT), setting it on track to become a leading offshore wind staging and assembly port worldwide.
+The project includes upgrading the South Brooklyn Marine Terminal (SBMT), setting it on track to become a leading offshore wind staging and assembly port worldwide.
 This facility will also be the Operations and Maintenance base, with capabilities to support the wind farm.
-SBMT will also provide support to Beacon Wind, another major offshore wind farm being developed offshore Massachusetts.
-Together, the Empire Wind and Beacon Wind projects will deliver 3.3 GW of renewable energy, enough to power about 2 million New York homes.

-As well as helping New York State achieve its climate goals, the aim is to transform the region into a renewable energy hub - creating high-quality jobs, stimulating climate-friendly innovations, putting an emphasis on social justice, and ensuring that these significant investments bring a legacy to the local community.
+Empire Wind will help New York State achieve its climate goals, and deliver a much needed source of power amidst growing energy demand.
+In addition, it is creating high-quality jobs, stimulating climate-friendly innovations, putting an emphasis on social justice, and ensuring that these significant investments bring a legacy to the local community.

-To accelerate and maximize the benefits, Equinor is investing in a range of initiatives and collaborate closely with the New York State and New York City authorities, civil society, and universities.
+To accelerate and maximize the benefits, Equinor is investing in a range of initiatives and collaborating closely with the New York State and New York City authorities, civil society, and universities.

 Powered by the local community

-In preparation for this development, Equinor is collaborating with a range of local community groups with its plans to transform the port.
+Equinor is collaborating with a range of local community groups as it has transformed the port.

 To help build local experience and competence required to develop and operate the project, we work hand in hand with the New York City Economic Development Corporation (NYCEDC) as well as the New York State Energy Research and Development Authority (NYSERDA).